KnowThePepper

 Full sun is non-negotiable.
 The plants need 6-8 hours of direct light daily to develop the flavor compounds that make this variety worth growing.
 Soil should drain well but retain moisture - slightly acidic pH around 6.0-6.8 is ideal.

 Drying is straightforward: the thin walls and upright habit mean pods can be air-dried on the plant or strung in a warm, ventilated space.
 Full red maturity takes approximately 80-90 days from transplant.
-The hot pepper category includes several varieties with similar growing requirements, useful for planning a multi-pepper garden.
+The the hot pepper tier includes several varieties with similar growing requirements, useful for planning a multi-pepper garden.

 - Chile Pepper Institute - Capsicum Species Overview